 -

-Pijus' motto: You will find only what you bring in.
+Motto: You will find only what you bring in.

 Kaja Elena Brilė

-User Experience, User Interface (UX/UI) design
+User Experience and Interface Design (UX/UI)

-2018: Winner of the “Mokslo sriubos” competition
+2018 – Winner of the “Mokslo sriuba” competition